 Located in the basement of Annapolis Hall, the Residence Life Office serves as the central office for the entire residence hall system.
 Here, students, as well as professional staff, work to ensure that your living environment is not only comfortable and satisfying, but also a real part of students' total educational experience.
-The offices for the Director of Residence Life and three Assistant Directors of Residence Life are located in the Residence Life Office.
+The offices for the Director of Residence Life, Associate Director and two Area Coordinators are located in the Residence Life Office.

-The Assistant Director (ADs) are responsible for the overall management of the residence halls.
+The Area Coordinator's (ACs) are responsible for the overall management of the residence halls.
 Their primary function is to assist students in the areas of educational and social developmental and personal growth and to facilitate students' adjustment to university and residence hall life.
-The Assistant Directors also train and supervise a staff of Resident Directors (RDs), Head Residents (HRs), and Resident Assistants (RAs), coordinate the developmental and educational programming for the halls, promote leadership development and community building, and introduce new concepts that will make residence hall living a more rewarding and meaningful experience for residential students.
+The Area Coordinators also train and supervise a staff of Resident Directors (RDs), Head Residents (HRs), and Resident Assistants (RAs), coordinate the developmental and educational programming for the halls, promote leadership development and community building, and introduce new concepts that will make residence hall living a more rewarding and meaningful experience for residential students.

 Resident Directors (RDs) are graduate students and Head Residents (HRs) are undergraduate students who live in the residence halls and have shown the ability to accomplish various administrative tasks.
 The RDs/HRs advise and work as liaisons between the residents, the RAs, and the Assistant Directors.
 The RDs/HRs are responsible for aiding in the writing of work orders, incident reports, and other duties as assigned.
 The RDs/HRs also advise the Hall Councils in the building to which they are assigned, as well as assist and support the hall programs and activities.
 RDs/HRs supervise a staff of RAs in their assigned building.
 Additionally, Resident Directors serve as hearing officers for administrative and panel hearings.